pierre-cm/galbe/docs/reference/cli.md

 ### code

-Generate the code and project structure from spec.
+Generate the code and project structure from a spec.

+The command is **non-destructive**: re-running it on an existing project diffs the spec against the routes already in `src/routes/**` and surgically updates them.
+Schema definitions and route metadata (JSDoc, schema arg) are refreshed, but your handler bodies and hooks are preserved verbatim.
+Routes that exist in code but are absent from the new spec are reported as **stale** and require an explicit decision before the command will write anything.

 #### Arguments